Add to Cart: The Local Indie Fabric Stores You Need to Know

 Ikuntji Artists

-@ikuntjiartists ||ikuntji.com.au
+@ikuntjiartists ||ikuntji.com.au/gallery/fabrics

-Sew your values and support Australia’s First Nations designers at the same time with an eye-catching print designed by Indigenous artists from the Ikuntji Artists’ community.
+Sew your values and support Australia’s First Nations designers at the same time with an eye-catching print designed by Indigenous artists from the Ikuntji Artists community.
 Situated in Haasts Bluff, NT, the not-for-profit art centre provides a platform for local artists to promote their works; a selection of which have been hand screen-printed onto natural fabrics and made available in small quantities.

 Circular Sourcing

-@circularsourcing || circularsourcing.world
+@circularsourcing || circularsourcing.etsy.com

 The sustainable haberdashery we’ve all been waiting for!
-Circular Sourcing (founded by Courtney Holm of A.BCH) is home to a small curation of sustainable fabric, trims and notions for all your home sewing projects.
+Circular Sourcing Etsy store (founded by Courtney Holm of A.BCH) is home to a small curation of sustainable fabric, trims and notions for all your home sewing projects.
 Think formaldehyde-free organic cotton fusing (yes, it exists!), pure rubber elastic and 100% Tencel sewing thread (made from eucalyptus pulp) available in a range of core colours.

 Tessuti Fabrics